joostvdg/joostvdg.github.io/docs/blogs/docker-graceful-shutdown.md

 ```

 Shell form doesn't do what we need.
 Starting a process with shell form will only lead us to the disaster of parking lots filling up unless there's a someone actively cleaning up.

+NOTE: I'm not sure I understand why does shell form lead to a disaster?

+NOTE: If this is a blog post, you went to far into different ways to execute commands inside containers and there's still not sign of graceful (or non-graceful) shutdown.
+On the other hand, you're rushing through the shell form.
+If I don't know what it is, I would probably not understand it after this section.
+On the other hand, if I do know what it is, I'm bored and will probably give up on my expectation to read about graceful shutdown.
+I'd recommend to write two articles.
+One about different ways to run commands in Docker containers and the other about graceful shotdown.
+The latter can contain the link to the former.

+NOTE: Have to go now, so I'll stop the review at this point.

 ### Docker exec form example